How to get broadband with free installation

 Plusnet charges the first month’s fee upfront

 Plusnet may not charge for installation, or even router delivery, but it does insist that you pay for your first month’s service upfront, so be aware of this if you are hoping to sign up to a new provider without having to pay any upfront fees at all.
-On the other hand, you may find that Plusnet in fact offers you the best deal overall if you look at the average monthly price across the full 18-month period, so always make sure you check the overall cost of any broadband contract before making a decision.
+On the other hand, you may find that Plusnet in fact offers you the best deal overall if you look at the average monthly price across the full 18-month period, so always check the overall cost of any broadband contract before making a decision.

 Best broadband deals with free installation